bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?

+    (From outside-in) Margin, Border, Padding, Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The cross-axis.

 5. Explain why git is valuable to a team of developers.

+    Git offers a team of developers to the ability to work in safe, isolated, branched environments, and to revert or toggle between previous versions in their commit history, allowing each developer to work/experiment with the highest degree of autonomy without affecting production code.

+	And, it does so while still relinquishing full control to the Lead Developer to decide which pull requests to merge or integrate into production code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.